Terms & Conditions | About Open Prepaid Funeral Plans

 • Organist or recorded music license

-• Doctor’s Fee, the costs of a cremation medical certificate
+• The costs of a cremation medical certificate

 • Purchase of an ashes plot (cremation)